trainorpj/pj-makes-tacos/README.md

 A new recipe each week, with helpful insights

-If you have any 🔥 taco recipes, then share them on here.
+If you have any 🔥 taco recipes, then share them with me.

 > **Note**: My tacos don't have cheese because I think cheese is gross.
 If this is an issue, please refer to the section on haters.